Learn more about types of dementia, hear real-life stories, and explore how we can best care for those affected, in these online dementia courses.

 These conditions tend to pass through various dementia stages, with increasingly debilitating symptoms, culminating in end-stage dementia, at which stage those affected are often nearly totally dependent on others.

-While dementia is a serious diagnosis for which there is not yet a known cure, we have made serious advances in our understanding of what causes it, how we can lessen the negative effects of symptoms, and importantly, how we can provide dementia care to improve the lives of those affected.
+While dementia is a serious diagnosis for which there is not yet a known cure, we have made serious advances in our understanding of what causes it, understanding dementia prevention, and importantly, how we can provide dementia care to improve the lives of those affected.

 FutureLearn offers a range of different courses aimed at healthcare professionals; the friends, families, and carers of those diagnosed with dementia; and those who are curious to learn more.